 GnRH agonists are often the drugs of choice.
 They can reduce fibroid size and bleeding.
 They may be given as follows:

-These drugs can decrease estrogen production.
-GnRH agonists are most helpful when given preoperatively to reduce fibroid and uterine volume, making surgery technically more feasible and reducing blood loss during surgery.
-In general, these drugs should not be used in the long term because rebound growth to pretreatment size within 6 mo is common and bone demineralization may occur.
+GnRH agonists can decrease estrogen production.
+They are most helpful when given preoperatively to reduce fibroid and uterine volume, making surgery technically more feasible and reducing blood loss during surgery.
+In general, these drugs should not be used in the long term because rebound growth to pretreatment size within 6 months is common and bone demineralization may occur.
 To prevent bone demineralization when these drugs are used long term, clinicians should give patients supplemental estrogen (add-back therapy), such as a low-dose estrogen-progestin combination.

-For antiprogestins (eg, mifepristone), the dosage is 5 to 50 mg once/day for 3 to 6 mo.
+For antiprogestins (eg, mifepristone), the dosage is 5 to 50 mg once a day for 3 to 6 months.
 This dose is lower than the 200-mg dose used for termination of pregnancy; thus, this dose must be mixed specially by a pharmacist and may not always be available.

 Danazol, an androgenic agonist, can suppress fibroid growth but has a high rate of adverse effects (eg, weight gain, acne, hirsutism, edema, hair loss, deepening of the voice, flushing, sweating, vaginal dryness) and is thus often less acceptable to patients.